mpietryka/FindMeHere/README.md

 To run on your local environment

-" • clone the repo "
+• clone the repo
-" • run npm install "
+• run npm install
-" • npm start "
+• npm start

+or docker-compose up

 ## or ##